AdeptJ/adeptj-runtime/README.md

 **Steps to build and run:**

 1. Clone adeptj-runtime
-2. cd adeptj-runtime
+2. cd adeptj-runtime/etc
-3. mvn clean package
+3. run the script build.sh
 4. Above step will create AdeptJ Runtime Uber jar.
-4. Now cd target
+4. Now from /etc directory run the script start.sh
-5. java -server -jar adeptj-runtime.jar
+5. For JDK 9 use the script startjdk9.sh
 6. Go to [AdeptJ Tools Dashboard](http://localhost:9007/tools/dashboard) or [AdeptJ OSGi Console](http://localhost:9007/system/console)
 7. System will ask for username/password, provide the default ones [admin/admin]

 **Debug options:**

-java -server -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000 -jar adeptj-runtime.jar
+If the AdeptJ Runtime was started using the script provided then it runs in debug mode by default.

-Start Parameters and VM arguments
+Start Parameters and VM arguments.
+Most of them provided in start script.

 1. For specifying port: -Dadeptj.rt.port=9007
 2. For checking port eagerly: -Dadeptj.rt.port.check=true